PanchenkoYehor/GoTetrisBot/README.md

 ## What's the problem?

-The problem is that you maybe couldn't run code by the way like above.
-I don't know how to resolve it and need some help.

-You could try to download all project and run it on your PC.
-That should work.

-In any case, you could write me, and we will try to think together what to do)
+If it **does not** work, you have the other settings of command line than mine.
+You could move to the directory "*User*", then "*User's name*", than "*go*" and "*bin*".
+There you will see the executable file "*GoTetrisBot.exe*".
+Just execute him directly by double clicking.